 With its newfound energy, the electron escapes from its normal position in an atom of the semiconductor material and becomes part of the current in an electrical circuit.
 By leaving its position, the electron causes a hole to form.
 Special electrical properties of the PV cell—a built-in electric field—provide the voltage needed to drive the current through an external load (such as a light bulb).

-Q: What are the components of a photovoltaic (PV) system?
+Q: What are the parts of solar power systems?

-Q: How long do photovoltaic (PV) systems last?
+Q: How long does solar power systems last?

 Q: What’s the difference between PV and other solar energy technologies?

 A: There are four main types of solar energy technologies: